prisma/prisma1/docs/1.0/docs/04-Reference/11-Graphcool-Binding/Graphcool-Binding.md

 npm install --save graphcool-binding
 ```

-## Binding functions
+## Generated delegate resolvers

-The core idea of GraphQL bindings is to create dedicated functions mirroring the _root fields_ of your GraphQL schema.
-These functions are called _binding functions_.
+The core idea of GraphQL bindings is to auto-generate dedicated resolver functions for the (root) fields of your GraphQL schema.
+These functions are called delegate resolvers.

 Rather than having to construct a full GraphQL query/mutation and sending it to the API manually (e.g. with `fetch` or `graphql-request`), this allows to simply invoke functions for sending specific queries/mutations.
+GraphQL bindings in essence provide a convenience API for sending GraphQL requests!

-Additionally, if the binding functions are generated in a build step and based on a strongly type language (like TypeScript or Flow), you also get compile-time safety for all interactions with your GraphQL API.
+Additionally, if the binding functions are generated in a build step and based on a strongly typed language (like TypeScript or Flow), you also get compile-time safety for all interactions with your GraphQL API!

-## Examples
+## Example

 Assume you specify the following data model for your Graphcool service: